Ball in and out of play

 Balls A, B and C are still in play as they have not wholly crossed the touchline.
 Ball D has completely passed over the touchline, and is out of play.

-The ball in and out of play is the ninth law of the Laws of the Game of association football, and describes to the two basic states of play in the game.
+The ball in and out of play is the ninth law of the Laws of the Game of association football, and describes the two basic states of play in the game.

 In play

 The ball remains in play from the beginning of each period to the end of that period, except when: